Stillness in Time: Cover

+Music video

+At least two edits of the music video exist—one for a UK release, and another one for an international release; the latter is still airing on some European music television channels.
+The music video, directed by Earle Sebastian, prominently features the entire band throughout (unusual for Jamiroquai videos, which typically tend to focus almost exclusively on singer Jay Kay).
+The video takes place in the Australian outback, with Kay claiming temperatures were around 110 F during filming.
+The video intercuts between the band dancing around and brief moments of the band playing their respective instruments.
+The band's didgeridoo player, Wallis Buchanan, can be seen wearing a t-shirt with the Aboriginal flag.

 Critical reception

 Pan-European magazine Music & Media wrote, "By going retro the clock automatically stands still at '70s soul.
 From wine bars to chic night clubs to the more sophisticated stations, the song will be used to create ambience."
-A reviewer from Music Week rated it three out of five, adding, "A slightly more down tempo funky Latin tune from The Return of the Space Cowboy with Morales mixes of the album's title track on the flip.
+A reviewer from Music Week gave it three out of five, adding, "A slightly more down tempo funky Latin tune from The Return of the Space Cowboy with Morales mixes of the album's title track on the flip.
 A summery jaunt."
+Roger Morton from NME felt its "fractal flute solos verge on cocktail bar friendliness."